b54-clouddevops/terraform-basics/README.md

 ***NOTE***
 ```
 Provisioners are by default create-time, which means they will only be executed during the infra creation only and it's wont be run again.
-We also have comething called destry-time provisoioners, which means they will only be executed during the infra destroy only
+We also have comething called destroy-time provisioners, which means they will only be executed during the infra destroy only

 But using triggers, we can control when they can triggered.
 ```